mi9Ans/python_basics_01/README.md

 ### number_guess_game.py
 A fun beginner project where the user tries to guess a secret number using a `while` loop.
 The program gives feedback ("Too Big" / "Too Small") after each guess and counts how many attempts it took to get it right..

+### length_converter.py
+A simple program that converts height from centimeters into feet and inches using float division, modulo, and rounding.
+It demonstrates type conversion and real-world unit conversion.